Manage your medications

 The health direct website identifies some common side effects of medicines and provides advice about drugs that can impair your ability to drive safely.

 If you are found guilty of driving under the influence and it is your first offence you will receive a minimum 12-month licence disqualification, maximum fine of $3,300 and a maximum possible prison term (at the discretion of the court) of 18 months.

 If it is a second or subsequent offence, you will receive a minimum two-year licence disqualification, maximum fine of $5,500 and a maximum possible prison term (at the discretion of the court) of two years.

-No. Roadside MDT in NSW targets four illicit drugs - cannabis, cocaine, speed/ice and ecstasy.
+Roadside MDT in NSW targets four drugs – cannabis (THC, the psychoactive part of the drug), cocaine, speed/ice and ecstasy.